 You’ll need to contact the SLC beforehand and then you’ll be able to make extra payments through bank transfer, Direct Debit or by cheque.

-If you don’t want to make extra payments, you don’t have to.
+If you don’t want to make extra repayments, you don’t have to.
 You’ll need to keep paying the minimum amount if you’re earning over the threshold, but you don’t have to overpay if you don’t want to.

 If you want to clear the whole debt at once and you can afford to, there’s an option to pay off your loan in full.
 If you’re employed, you’ll need to have your latest payslip.

 You’ll need to contact the SLC who will tell you your settlement amount (the total you need to pay) and the settlement date (the date it needs to be paid by).
-You’ll then be able to pay this by bank transfer, with your debit card over the phone, or with a cheque.
+You’ll then be able to pay this by bank transfer, with your debit card over the phone, or by cheque.

 If you don’t pay off the settlement amount by the settlement date, you’ll need to contact SLC again.
 This is because the amount you owe may have changed.